auth0/docs/articles/microsites/call-api/call-api-single-page-app.md

 ::: steps
   1. <h4>Configure your API</h4>Once you have created your API, you will need to configure any scopes that applications can request during authorization.

-  2. <h4>Get an Access Token</h4>Your app requests an Access Token (and optionally, a Refresh Token) from your Auth0 Authorization Server using the [Single-Page Login Flow](/flows/concepts/single-page-login-flow).
+  2. <h4>Get an Access Token</h4>Your app requests an Access Token (and optionally, a Refresh Token) from your Auth0 Authorization Server using the <a href="/flows/concepts/single-page-login-flow">Single-Page Login Flow</a>.

   3. <h4>Call your API</h4>When your app calls your API, it includes the retrieved Access Token in the HTTP Authorization header.